The Divorce Planner

 Divorce for Dads: Custody, Child Support & Parenting Rights with Attorney Bill Farias

 If you're a dad navigating divorce, you know the challenges are different than what most people talk about.
 How do you advocate for equal parenting time when the system feels stacked against fathers?
 What happens to your finances when you're the breadwinner?
 How do you create a parenting plan that works with demanding work obligations?
 In today's episode, I'm sitting down with Bill Farias, a family law attorney, for an honest conversation about the real hurdles fathers face during divorce—and we didn't hold back.
 Bill breaks down what dads actually need to know to protect their relationships with their children and their financial futures.
 We dive deep into the misconceptions that hurt fathers in divorce proceedings and the strategic moves that help level the playing field.
 What we cover: The biggest misconceptions about fathers going through divorce and how they hurt your caseHow to advocate for equal parenting time when you're fighting outdated assumptionsWhat breadwinning dads need to know about child support and alimony calculationsCreating a parenting plan that works with demanding work obligationsFinancial strategies to protect yourself while supporting your childrenLegal realities vs. what fathers assume about their rightsThe one piece of advice Bill wishes every dad could hear before starting the divorce processCommon mistakes fathers make that cost them time with their kidsIf you're a dad going through this—or you know someone who is—this episode will help you understand your rights and advocate effectively for yourself and your kids.
 Want more resources?
-Check out my blog for expert interviews and grab my free "24 Questions to Ask Your Divorce Attorney" guide.
+Check out my blog for expert interviews, grab my free "24 Questions to Ask A Divorce Attorney" guide, or sign up for my free 4-Email Divorce Prep Series for a step-by-step roadmap before you meet with an attorney.
 Need personalized help?
 Book a free 15-minute call or subscribe to my newsletter for weekly tips.
-Divorce is hard.
-Preparing for one doesn't have to be.
 The Divorce Planner podcast is for educational purposes only and does not constitute legal or financial advice.
 Consult qualified professionals about your situation.
 Podcast Original Music, Editing, and Mixing by: Benjamin Robinson

 26 min